New to MyHealth?

 Denise Kwong, Pharm.D., BCPS received her Doctor of Pharmacy degree from the University of California, San Diego Skaggs School of Pharmacy.
 She completed her residency (PGY-1) at Stanford Health Care.
 Her main practice area is in General Medicine and her areas of interests are in Internal Medicine, Cystic Fibrosis, and Cardiac Surgery.

-Samaneh Pourali, PharmD. received her Doctor of Pharmacy degree from the University of Texas at Austin in 2012.
-She completed her PGY-1 Pharmacy Practice Residency at Stanford Healthcare in 2013.
-Her main practice area is Internal Medicine and her professional interests include anticoagulation, Cystic Fibrosis, and Quality Improvement initiatives.
+Gabrielle (Gabi) Driller, Pharm.D., BCPS received her Doctor of Pharmacy degree from the University of California, San Francisco in 2021.
+She completed her PGY-1 Acute Care Pharmacy Practice Residency at Stanford Health Care in 2022 and currently works as an inpatient clinical pharmacist primarily in internal medicine and cardiac surgery.
+Her professional interests include anticoagulation, toxicity management, and cardiology.

 Jeffrey Shu, Pharm.D., BCPS received his undergraduate degree from University of California, Berkeley and earned his Doctor of Pharmacy degree from Touro University California.
 He completed his PGY-1 acute care pharmacy residency at University of California, San Diego Health System.
 Currently, he works as an inpatient clinical pharmacist primarily in cardiac surgery and internal medicine.

-Tiffany Wong, Pharm.D., BCPS received her Doctor of Pharmacy degree from the University of California, San Diego in 2012.
-She completed her pharmacy practice residency at Stanford Health Care in 2013 and currently works as a clinical pharmacist in Internal Medicine.
+Kristine received her Doctor of Pharmacy degree from the University of California, San Francisco.
+She completed her PGY-1 pharmacy practice residency at Stanford Health Care.
+Currently, she works as a CVICU/OR clinical pharmacist and is the residency program coordinator for the PGY1 program.

-Janjri Desai, Pharm.D., MBA, BCPS received her Doctor of Pharmacy degree and MBA from University of the Pacific in 2011.
+Janjri Desai, Pharm.D., MBA, DPLA received her Doctor of Pharmacy degree and MBA from University of the Pacific in 2011.
 She then pursued a PGY-1 general pharmacy practice residency at the VA Palo Alto Health Care System and remained there as an Inpatient/Outpatient Clinic Pharmacist, after which she took a Medicine/Surgery Pharmacist position at the San Francisco VA Medical Center.
-Janjri joined Stanford Health Care in December 2015 and is the now the Assistant Director of Quality.
+Janjri joined Stanford Health Care in December 2015 and is the now the Administrative Director of Pharmacy.

 Mark Klanjac, Pharm.D., BCPS, received his Doctor of Pharmacy degree from University of the Pacific in 2005.
 He then pursued a PGY-1 general pharmacy practice residency at Stanford Hospital and Clinics and remained there as an Inpatient Clinical Pharmacist, after which he took an ICU/OR Lead Pharmacist position.
-In 2013, Mark became the Residency Program Director and Manager of Professional Development.
+In 2013, Mark became the Residency Program Director and in 2022 became the Director of Professional Development for Stanford Health Care and Stanford Health Care Tri-Valley.

 Specialty Pharmacy